-"New business" taxpayers or taxpayers designated as owners of a qualified investment project (QUIP) or a significant capital investment project (SCIP) may elect to have 50 percent of their unused EZ-WTC or ZEA-WTC or their EZ-ITC for the tax year refunded, in lieu of carryover.
-Owners of QUIPs or SCIPs may refund 50 percent of the EZ-EIC.
+NOTE: "New business" taxpayers or taxpayers designated as owners of a qualified investment project (QUIP) or a significant capital investment project (SCIP) may elect to have 50 percent of their unused EZ-WTC or EZ-ITC for the tax year refunded, in lieu of carryover.
+Owners of QUIPs or SCIPs may also refund 50 percent of the EZ-EIC.

 Effective Date: Effective for tax years beginning on or after January 1, 2001 Description: For taxpayers certified prior to April 1, 2005, the QEZE real property tax credit (RPTC) is the product of three factors.
-The benefit period
+The benefit period factor is 1.0 in the first ten years of certification, declining by 0.2 each year thereafter.
+The employment increase factor is based upon the QEZE's job growth.
+The final factor is the QEZE's real property taxes for the current tax year.